knightsUCF/CarRacing/Log.md

+# Generating Random Traffic Step by Step

+- generate traffic at equidistant positions (in progress)

+- generate traffic in randomized segments of equidistant positions

+Randomized segements offer buffer space.
+So for example, if the car is 1 unit wide, then the road will have at least 2 or 3 units as a buffer.
+So if we are generating segments between 1 and 10, then we don't actually start the randomization between 3 and 7 let's say.

+Draw this out, so we can get a fraction based on the 64 meters of the tile.
+Also get the car size, since this will affect our fraction.

 # Randomizing Cars on the Road

 So one way to spawn the cars randomly is to randomize the position from segments.